hl7dk/kl-gateway/input/pagecontent/HomecareNew.md

 The previous FSIII documentation is unchanged, except that a follow-up observation is added and a new follow-up encounter is set to February 24th 2021.
 The previous follow-up encounter is marked as completed.

 #### Reporting
-A delivery report is generated containing the citizen, the 4 conditions referenced from the follow-up observation with a reference to a new follow-up encounter.
-The previous follow-up encounter is also included (marked as completed)
+A delivery report is generated containing the citizen, the follow-up observation, and the 4 conditions referenced from the follow-up observation.
+A new follow-up encounter, and the now completed follow-up encounter are also included (the latter is marked as finished.
+Note that it is not mandatory to report finished/completed follow-up encounters)

 The goals and planned interventions are unchanged and are thus not included in the report.

-The report for this is found here: [DeliveryReport-JensHansen-2](Bundle-b1c5348b-fe9f-4afc-96ff-8c42b6c6c7ff.html)
+The report for this is found here: [DeliveryReport-JensHansen-2](Bundle-8ec154f2-1429-4a41-aca7-f900e1d3bee2.html)

-### Third Encounter February 24th, 2021
+### Third Event February 24th, 2021

 #### Story
 Sosu-hjælperen der kommer hos Jens Hansen, observerer markante fremskridt d.
 18. februar, altså allerede 10 dage efter udskrivelsen.
 I den afficerede højre side er der kommet flere kræfter og øget kontrol, hvilket betyder at Jens Hensen mere selvstændigt kan deltage/varetage flere aktiviteter.

 Sosu-hjælperen dokumenterer sin observationen og borgers egen meget positive opfattelse af sin situation.
-Hun dokumenterer det under generelle oplysninger i journalen.
 Da det er leverandørens ansvar at sikre, at oplysninger omkring borgeren er opdateret, kontakter hun ligeledes ’planlægger’ og foreslår, at terapeuten fra Team-Hverdagsrehabilitering kommer ud til Jens Hansen og vurderer træningspotentiale og behov for RH-indsatser.

-Da der er 6 dage til at myndighedsopfølgningen, skal ske kontakter terapeuten fra Team-Hverdagsrehabilitering visitator for at fortælle, at hun på baggrund af markante forbedringer i Jens Hansens funktionsevne vil foretage en vurdering i forhold til indsatser efter servicelovens § 83 a.
+Da der er 6 dage til at myndighedsopfølgningen skal ske kontakter terapeuten fra Team-Hverdagsrehabilitering visitator for at fortælle, at hun på baggrund af markante forbedringer i Jens Hansens funktionsevne vil foretage en vurdering i forhold til indsatser efter servicelovens § 83 a.

 Terapeuten vurderer de tidligere dokumenterede tilstande.
 Jens Hansen har potentiale til selv at kunne varetage dele af aktiviteterne, hvis han tilbydes et tidsafgrænset § 83 a Hverdagsrehabiliteringsforløb.